U.S. basis of taxation

 In addition, sales and other state tax should not be overlooked.
 If you make sales into a state, you need to determine whether there is a requirement to collect and remit sales tax in that state.

 As the result of the 2018 U.S. Supreme Court South Dakota v.
-Wayfair case, most states that impose sales tax have adopted economic nexus standards that require out of state retailers to register for sales tax and to collect and remit sales tax.
-While each state has its own standards, the typical threshold for economic nexus is $100,000 in sales in a state during the calendar year.
-The Wayfair decision has expanded Canadian companies’ obligation to register for U.S. state sales tax, and to collect and remit this tax with U.S. state sales tax returns even where there is no physical presence in a state.
-Canadian companies that are under a state’s economic nexus thresholds could also have sales tax nexus based on physical presence.
-This physical presence can be meet through agents and independent contractors.
+Wayfair case, most states that impose sales tax have adopted economic nexus standards that require out-of-state retailers to register, collect, and remit sales tax.
+While each state has its own standards, the typical threshold for economic nexus is $100,000 in sales or 200 or more transactions within a state during the calendar year.
+The Wayfair decision has expanded Canadian companies' obligation to register for U.S. state sales tax, and to collect and remit this tax with U.S. state sales tax returns even where there is no physical presence in a state.
+Canadian companies that are under a state's economic nexus thresholds could also have sales tax nexus based on physical presence.
+This physical presence can be met through agents and independent contractors.
 As a result of these recent changes in the U.S. sale tax environment, Canadian companies that sell in the U.S. through the internet will need to re-evaluate their U.S. sales tax footprint to ensure that they are complying with expanding sales tax obligations.

 Other state taxes which may apply are often calculated based on activity in the state.
-You also need to consider franchise or capital tax, city or municipal sales tax, property taxes, industry specific taxes and possibly others.
+You may also need to consider franchise or capital tax, city or municipal sales tax, property tax, industry-specific taxes, among others.
 In addition, a Canadian company carrying on business in a U.S. state must generally register with the state in which it carries on business.
 There may be a registration fee or other legal or administrative requirements.

 It's also important to remember that each state has its own filing requirements and deadlines that may differ from the U.S. federal requirements and deadlines.
 Your BDO Canada U.S. tax advisor can help you determine whether you have any state tax liabilities and what your filing requirements might be.